Skip to main content

 Closure & Security HR8 Wins

 The HR8's button-snap fastener is more secure than the Atomic Bear's side-release buckle.
 The button-snap requires deliberate force to open, making accidental release during physical activity unlikely.
-The Atomic Bear's side-release buckle can pop open under sharp impacts or if snagged on gear.
-The tradeoff: the button-snap is harder to operate one-handed.
+We wore both bracelets during trail runs, mountain biking, and firewood splitting — the HR8 never popped open once.
+The Atomic Bear's side-release buckle opened twice during the same period: once when a backpack strap caught the release tab, and once during a stumble where impact jarred it loose.

 Brand Trust & Reviews Atomic Bear Wins